BarbarianTarkus/Portfolio/README.md

-According to the **SvelteKit Docs** this is the way to publish our project to GitHub Pages:
+According to the **SvelteKit Docs** this is the way to publish our project to GitHub Pages is:

 [SvelteKit SSG GitHub Pages](https://kit.svelte.dev/docs/adapter-static#github-pages)

 1. Edit 'svelte.config.js'